vanderoffice/CA-Strategy/Executive Draft/04-funding-implementation.md

 > **Section Summary:** This section establishes a $100M fund governed by portfolio management principles with a sustainability mechanism that reinvests 25% of realized savings.

-The Breakthrough Modernization Fund applies proven private sector and venture capital investment patterns—adapted for public sector accountability requirements.
-Like a VC portfolio, the fund accepts that not all investments succeed; diversification across risk categories maximizes overall return while limiting exposure to any single failure.
-Unlike traditional government budgets that treat each project as pass/fail, this portfolio approach enables the higher-risk, higher-reward initiatives essential for transformational change while maintaining fiscal responsibility through stage-gate oversight and transparent performance measurement.
+This proposal recommends establishing a Breakthrough Modernization Fund that would apply proven private sector and venture capital investment patterns—adapted for public sector accountability requirements.
+Like a VC portfolio, the fund would accept that not all investments succeed; diversification across risk categories maximizes overall return while limiting exposure to any single failure.
+Unlike traditional government budgets that treat each project as pass/fail, this portfolio approach would enable the higher-risk, higher-reward initiatives essential for transformational change while maintaining fiscal responsibility through stage-gate oversight and transparent performance measurement.

 ### 6.1 Fund Purpose and Structure

 **Fund Overview:**

-The California Breakthrough Modernization Fund (Breakthrough Fund) capitalizes modernization initiatives, specifically the Fellowship program and the E3 positions.
-Unlike traditional government budgets that require annual appropriation battles, the Breakthrough Fund operates with multi-year investment authority using portfolio management principles.
+The proposed California Breakthrough Modernization Fund (Breakthrough Fund) would capitalize modernization initiatives, specifically the Fellowship program and the E3 positions.
+Unlike traditional government budgets that require annual appropriation battles, the Breakthrough Fund would operate with multi-year investment authority using portfolio management principles.

 **Why a Dedicated Fund:**